List of Total Nonstop Action Wrestling tournaments: Impact Knockouts Championship Tournament (2017)

-Mashup Tournament
+Impact Mashup Tournament (2019)

-The Mashup Tournament was held in 2019 to determine the #1 contender for the Impact World Championship at Bound for Glory.
+The Impact Mashup Tournament was held in 2019 to determine the #1 contender for the Impact World Championship at Bound for Glory.
 Four qualification matches for the tournament were held on the July 19, 2019 episode of Impact Wrestling, where wrestlers were randomly paired as partners in tag team matches and the winners of the four tag team matches qualified for a fatal four-way elimination match in the main event of that episode and the participants of the winning team qualified for the #1 contender's match at Unbreakable.

-Impact World Championship #1 Contender's Tournament
+Impact World Championship #1 Contender's Tournament (2020)

 A tournament was held to determine the new #1 contender for the Impact World Championship from the May 12, 2020 to June 2, 2020 episodes of Impact!.

 †Trey was attacked before his match and his The Rascalz teammate Wentz took his place in the finals.

-Impact Knockouts Tag Team Revival Championship Tournament (2020-2021)
+Impact Knockouts Tag Team Revival Championship Tournament (2020–2021)

 Over the course of 2020, Impact Wrestling (which had been renamed from TNA in 2017) signed several female talents such as Nevaeh, Tasha Steelz, Deonna Purrazzo, and Kimber Lee, all of which were paired with already established names on the roster.
 After months of competition between the tag teams in the Knockouts division, on October 24 at the Bound for Glory pay-per-view, Madison Rayne announced that after nearly eight years of inactivity, Impact Wrestling is reviving the Knockouts Tag Team Championship.
 It was also announced that an eight-team tournament would take place over the next two months to determine the next champions.
 The brackets were announced in November, with the final taking place at the Hard To Kill pay-per-view in January 2021.
 At Hard To Kill, Fire 'N Flava (Kiera Hogan and Tasha Steelz) defeated Havok and Nevaeh in the tournament final to win the revived titles.